Charges at the gantry

 Cash drivers without their entry ticket pay the full-route maximum

-The closed ticket system has no way to verify where a cash driver entered if the ticket cannot be produced.
-The Commission's long-standing policy is to charge the maximum possible fare for the vehicle's class: the full 241-mile westbound cash rate.
-For a Class 1 car that is $27.75, regardless of whether you drove 8 miles or 230.
-For a Class 5 commercial semi the lost-ticket charge is $74.00.
-There is no appeal in real time at the booth; the appeal is post-trip via the Customer Service Center, with proof of entry needed (a fuel receipt timestamped at a service plaza is the most successful evidence).
+The ticketed section has no way to verify where a cash driver entered if the ticket cannot be produced.
+Expect to be charged the maximum fare for the vehicle's class: the full Swanton-to-Newton-Falls cash fare.
+For a Class 1 car that is $20.00, regardless of whether you drove 8 miles or 160.
+For a Class 5 commercial semi the equivalent maximum is $53.50.
+The appeal path is post-trip via the Customer Service Center, with proof of entry needed (a timestamped service-plaza receipt is the most useful evidence).

 E-ZPass users never face the lost-ticket charge.
 The entry interchange is logged electronically.
 Even if your transponder fails to read at exit, the photo of your plate plus your registered account allows the system to bill correctly.